 It is also important to remember that statistics on the survival rates for people with SCLC are an estimate.
 The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2019, and the ACS website (January 2019).
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2020, the ACS website, and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program (all sources accessed January 2020).

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by SCLC.
 Use the menu to choose a different section to read in this guide.